A Hospital Visitor

 “And you’re comparing that to being ‘reprogramed.’
 I guess it really is.”

 “Would be an easy way to do it.
 Our new friend Pete might’ve been subjected to such horrors.
 Who knows what bits of truth he was allowed to keep and what he only thinks happened.
 Could be all his friends are still out there, looking for him, worried about the guy.
-Or maybe I’m just talking out of my ass, I dunno.”
+Or I could just be talking out of my ass, I dunno.”

 “Maybe we’ll hear from him again someday.
 But I think you might be onto something, once again.”